MoYasser1777/Frog-Frenzy/README.md

-# Zombie-Tsunami
+# Frog Frenzy
-A Computer graphics project leveraging OpenGL to create a thrilling game experience.
-Players will immerse themselves in a world overrun by zombies, where they must navigate through obstacles, gather allies, and survive the apocalypse.
+Computer graphics project that brings a classic arcade-style game to life with modern graphics and engaging gameplay.
+This project is designed to demonstrate advanced concepts in computer graphics, including animation, collision detection, and user input handling.
+Developed using OpenGL, the game showcases a playful and interactive environment where players guide a frog through various obstacles to reach the safety of its home.